sunpy/sunpy/docs/dev_guide/contents/units_quantities.rst

     ...     """
     ...
     ...     # the following function either
-    ...     # a] does not accept Quantities
+    ...     # a. does not accept Quantities
-    ...     # b] is slow if using Quantities
+    ...     # b. is slow if using Quantities
     ...     result = _private_wrapper_function(length.convert('meters').value)
     ...
     ...     # now convert back to a quantity